Janari Jõesaar

-Janari Jõesaar (born 8 December 1993) is an Estonian professional basketball player for Bosna of the Bosnian League and the ABA League.
+Janari Jõesaar (born 8 December 1993) is an Estonian professional basketball player for Start Lublin of the Polish Basketball League (PLK).
 He is a 1.98 m tall small forward.
 He played college basketball for the Ole Miss Rebels and the Texas–Pan American Broncs.
 He also represents the Estonian national basketball team internationally.

 College career

 In his sophomore season, Jõesaar earned second-team All-WAC honors after leading Texas–Pan American in scoring with 16.9 points per game.